2024 has been dragging itself ...

 What do they need holiday for, all they do is look after themselves! while I haven't been on holiday proper for ten years now.
 Who do you think needs holidays, people like him, or people like me?

 As for the medical expenses, the gentleman divorce agreement from 2019 written by lawyers fell out.
-In July, he retrieved the medical expenses credit card because he wanted to buy out his partner's share of their house in Brisbane, his 'pieds a terre', and said he did not want to present to the bank as someone with too many credit cards.
+In July, he retrieved the medical expenses credit card because he wanted to buy out his partner's share of their house in Brisbane, his 'pied a terre', and said he did not want to present to the bank as someone with too many credit cards.
 Hum... once a liar always a liar ... even to the bank.

-We waited ... patiently but the card has still not showed up.
+We waited ... patiently but six months later, the card has still not showed up.
 Whether he does not prioritise his daughter - he says he does not have time but will do it (really?), or whether he tries to control the only thing left he can control (to piss me off or assert his dominance in sick power games?), who knows.

-Only a court order would have guaranteed he complied, but I did not have the cash to pay the lawyer further and there was a two years wait for the court in 2019: in two words, it was 'not accessible'.
+Only a court order would have guaranteed he complied, but I did not have the cash to pay the lawyer further and there was a long wait for the court in 2019: in two words, it was 'not accessible'.
 There is just an ersatz of rights that are NOT accessible.
 If rights exist but cannot be implemented, eg. if there aren't the resources in place to implement them, there aren't any rights.
 That, also, is patriarchy for you!
 Just pretences to keep everyone quiet.

 When seeking advice about taking him on trial now, I was told that since the government was providing, he would not be liable.
 You'd need a very good lawyer to get above the status quo.